sailoog/openplotter-documentation/en/optional.md

 ##USB WiFi dongle
 ![](wifi.png)

-You will need an USB WiFi dongle if you want to connect either OpenPlotter to internet or your devices on board to OpenPlotter.
+You will need an USB WiFi dongle if you want to connect either OpenPlotter to internet or your mobile devices on board to OpenPlotter.

 A WiFi adapter will probably need more power than the Raspberry Pi USB port can provide, especially if there is a large distance from the WiFi adapter to the WiFi Access Point, or it is transferring large amounts of data.
 Therefore, you may need to plug the WiFi adapter into a powered USB hub.